 Pregnant at 15.
 There is, of course, a how and why it happened, but in the end, it doesn’t matter.
 There was a baby on the way and now decisions had to be made.
-Here’s my story and some resources if you ever find yourself pregnant at 15 or the parent of a teen who is pregnant.
+Here's my story and teen pregnancy resources in New Orleans if you ever find yourself pregnant or parenting a teen that is pregnant.

 My Teen Pregnancy Story

 I told my father to take me to the doctor because I wasn’t feeling well.
 Once alone with my doctor, I told him the same thing, but followed it with a question: could it be because I was pregnant?
 He looked shocked, and asked if I had reason to believe I might be.
 Of course, I already knew.
 I had not taken a test, but I knew.
 The doctor did a blood test and told me to call the next day for the results.

 The next day, sitting at the payphone at my high school, I made that call.
 When the doctor finally came to the phone, he confirmed what I already knew and told me that I had to tell my parents.
 He said that if I hadn’t told them in a week, he was going to call them himself.
 Looking back, I appreciate the way he handled the situation.
 He gave me the room to tell my parents on my own terms, but also made sure that I wouldn’t be able to hide it.